 Here are some key differences between final expense insurance and other life insurance policies:

-Final expense death benefits tend to range between $5,000 and $25,000.2 According to the National Funeral Directors Association, the median cost of a funeral was nearly $8,000 in 2021.3 Therefore, a final expense policy may help cover most of your funeral costs.
-You could also get a larger death benefit to plan for other expenses.
+Final expense death benefits tend to range between $5,000 and $25,000.1 According to the National Funeral Directors Association, the median cost of a funeral, with viewing and burial, was nearly $8,000 in 2021.2 Therefore, a final expense policy may help cover most of your funeral costs.
+You could also get a larger death benefit to help with other expenses.

-Other life insurance policies, on the other hand, often come with larger death benefits.
-With a traditional policy, a rule of thumb is to get coverage worth 10 times your salary.4
+Other life insurance policies typically come with larger death benefits.
+With a traditional life insurance policy, a rule of thumb is to get coverage worth 10 times your salary.3

-Final expense insurance tends to offer low premiums since the death benefit is smaller.
-A 50-year-old male could get $10,000 of coverage for just $47 per month on average, and a 50-year-old female can qualify for premiums as low as $34 per month for the same amount of coverage.2 This helps reduce the cost of life insurance without giving up lifelong coverage.
+Final expense insurance tends to offer lower premiums since the death benefit is smaller.
+A 50-year-old male could get $10,000 of coverage for an average of $47 per month, and a 50-year-old female can qualify for premiums starting at $34 per month for the same amount of coverage.1 This helps reduce the cost of life insurance without giving up lifelong coverage.
 Since traditional life insurance policies offer a larger death benefit amount, they often come with higher premiums.

 Final expense insurance coverage lasts for your entire life.
 That means you can purchase a policy early on to lock in the lowest premiums and maximize the time you have to build wealth through cash value.
 Term life insurance offers temporary coverage, meaning your policy will eventually expire.